opendaylight/docs/docs/release-notes/projects/openflowplugin.rst

          plugin data models to the OpenFlow java models before sending it down the wire to the device.
      * - **Reconciliation**
-       - Reconciles the state using Openflow 1.4 bundles.
+       - Reconciles the state using OpenFlow 1.4 bundles.

 Behavior/Feature Changes
 ========================